HackerCupAI/starter-kits/autogen/README.md

 - A more complex agent is defined in `groupchat_agents.py`

-More info on Docker installation with autogen:  https://microsoft.github.io/autogen/docs/installation/Docker/
+More info on Docker installation with AutoGen:  https://microsoft.github.io/autogen/docs/installation/Docker/

 ## Data Ingest